Outdoor Research Skyward Jacket

 Fortunately Outdoor Research has an infinite guarantee, which means that if such a problem were to happen to you, the jacket could be replaced free of cost.
 I love this about OR.
 It certainly makes me feel more willing to make an investment in a product when I know the company will stand behind the gear it sells.

 Pockets: The Skyward has no shortage of pockets!
-There are 2 internal mesh pockets that can easily store large items such as gloves.
+There are two internal mesh pockets that can easily store large items such as gloves.

 Internal pockets shown empty (above) and storing a pair of gloves (below)

-There are also 4 external pockets, 2 at the hip, and 2 at the chest.
-Each are large enough to fit any item I typically store in a jacket pocket- keys, my phone, a trail map, etc.
+There are also four external pockets, two at the hip and two at the chest.
+Each are large enough to fit any item I typically store in a jacket pocket—keys, my phone, a trail map, etc.

 Skyward Jacket hip and chest pocket